micing/CBB_Workshop_Statistical_Power_Analysis/README.md

 Before the workshop, participants are advised to download and install the software needed to complete the exercises:

-1. Download and install R on your computer: <https://www.r-project.org/>\
+1. Download and install R on your computer from the Swedish mirror of CRAN at Umeå University: <https://ftp.acc.umu.se/mirror/CRAN/>

 2. Download and install RStudio: <https://posit.co/download/rstudio-desktop/>